llenroc/HOL-WeatherApp/Readme.md

 And finally `AppDelegate.cs` this where the bootstrapping code for app

-You can take a look at completed project, if you get stuck any where during this exercise
+You can take a look at completed project in Finish folder, if you get stuck any where during this exercise

 ## Pre-requisites
 Before executing the labs be sure to setup your macOS or Windows machines as mentioned in the Lab Setup guidelines.